Vungle/Android-SDK/README.md

 * Java 1.7 - For Android 5.+ compatibility purposes, JDK 7 is required on the development system

 ## Release Notes
+### 3.3.5.1
+* Fixed an injection bug that crashes with a runtime exception

 ### 3.3.5
 * Added support for Dagger 2
 * Increased minimum supported Android SDK level from API 9 to API 11